xtendui/xtendui/README.md

 # Documentation

-We use gatbsy to serve the docs:
+We use gatsby to serve the docs:

 * Install required npm packages with `npm install`
 * Use `npm run build` to build the docs in `/public`